 Health Promotion and Education

-Campus Health strives to help Penn students understand, and be proactive in, their sexual wellness.
+Public Health and Wellbeing strives to help Penn students understand, and be proactive in, their sexual wellness.
 Some of our programs include Sex Jeopardy, annual Sex Camp, and now, our new Sex Well online program.
 If you’re interested in hosting one of these programs for your college house, your student group, or just your friends, contact us using the button at the bottom of the page!

 Check out our Sex Camp FAQ for more information about sexual wellness!